 Improved access to chemicals

-The small size of the Australian market can make the costs involved with registering an agvet chemical or its use in Australia uncommercial.
+The small size of the Australian market can make the costs involved with registering an agricultural and veterinary (agvet) chemical or its use in Australia uncommercial.
 This is particularly the case for treating pests and diseases in specialty crops and minor livestock species.
 Larger industries face a similar problem managing uncommon or emerging pests and diseases.

-- to establish an official Australian list of crop groupings and associated guidance, and
+- establishing an official Australian list of crop groupings and associated guidance

-- to examine current APVMA permits to determine suitable candidates for migration from permit to product label (registration).
+- examining current Australian Pesticides and Veterinary Medicines Authority (APVMA) permits to determine suitable candidates for migration from permit to product label (registration).